spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 level service.
 What if the top level service becomes a part of a larger service?
 Then we need to change the code again.

-We can reduce the extent of this issue by writing a base class that automatically initializes a transaction if one is not passed via the constructor, and then have `Issues`, `BlockerIssue` etc inherit from this class.
+We can reduce the extent of this problem by writing a base class that automatically initializes a transaction if one is not passed via the constructor, and then have `Issues`, `BlockerIssue` etc inherit from this class.